-Florida Boat Rentals Made Easy with Airbnb-style Apps
+Florida Boat Rentals Made Easy

 By Julie Landry Laviolette

 A romantic sunset cruise.
 A deep-sea fishing trip.
 A gathering with the girlfriends for a sailing adventure.

 With miles of glorious coastline and easy access to the Gulf of Mexico, Atlantic Ocean, relaxing lakes and thrilling rivers, Florida was made for boating.

 But you don’t have to actually have the lifestyle of the rich and famous to sail, cruise or even yacht through the Sunshine State’s glimmering waterways.
 Now it’s easier than ever to rent a boat and have the adventure of a lifetime.

 Boat rental services match renters with boat owners to help you plan your getaway.
 Easy-to-use apps allow you to pick the type of boat you want and connect you with the boat’s owner.

 Take the family out for the day or reserve a cruise for two.
 Enjoy an afternoon sail or head out to the water for a snorkeling adventure.

 With Boatsetter, you can choose from more than 900 boats, not only nestled along the Florida coastline, but also available for lakes, rivers and the Intracoastal Waterway.
 You’ll find everything from cruisers to deck boats to sailboats and yachts with the company, headquartered in Fort Lauderdale.

 With an inventory of boats from both private owners and charter operations, Boatsetter curates all rentals to make sure vessels are in good working order and are well maintained.
 Depending on the rental, you can captain the boat yourself or hire a vessel with a captain.